konstantinosKokos/aethel-public/LEXICON/README.md

 The keys (words and pos tags) are arranged in alphanumeric order, whereas their values (types and counts) are arranged by count (descending).

-The concrete grammar of the file is:
+The grammar of the file is:

  `LEX ::= LINE | LINE "\n" LEX`